Darkn3ssY/0xB4tm4n.github.io/content/posts/dice24/OddOneOut.md

 I got this

-`when i tried to extract i got this what i got now Man I RE  ALLY lik  e square  s.
+`Man I RE  ALLY lik  e square  s.
 I thi  nk cubes   are coo  l too.
 Q  R codes   are trul  y the pi  nnacle o  f modern   data en  coding..  .Also, w  hile you  're root  ing arou  nd in he  re, I'm   taking a   poll: d  id you e  ver play   coolmat  h games   as a kid  ?..If yo  u did: g  reat!
 I   hope you   played   Bloxorz.  .If you   didn't:   that's a   travest  y and yo  u should   go play   Bloxorz   right n  ow.
 Or m  aybe aft  er you s  olve thi  s challe  nge.
 It'  s the ke  y to all   your pr  oblems.. this is all i got s`

 at the end it says `Bloxorz` its the key to all your problems